-When a frame or packet is received on an interface, the device compares its header fields against the rules in ACLs applied to the interface.
+When a frame or packet is received or sent, the device compares its header fields against the rules in applied ACLs.
 This comparison is done according to a rule sequence, which you can specify.
-Based on this comparison, the device either forwards or drops the frame or packet.
+Based on the comparison, the device either forwards or drops the frame or packet.